 Since we have a perfect TA, he can correctly and deterministically decide whether a student was nice or naughty from the solutions that have (or have not) been handed in.
 Unfortunately, this takes two weeks, and he needs to determine grades already within one week.
-He thus must decide on the grades for week W based on niceness/naughtiness for weeks $1, \ldots, W - 1$ only.
+He thus must decide on the grades for week W based on niceness/naughtiness for weeks $1, \ldots, W-1$ only.

 - a) Devise a grading scheme that is self-stabilizing, where we consider an execution suffix correct iff all nice students remain nice and all naughty students remain naughty.
-What is the stabilization time? - b) We say that $s \in S$ has a good heart iff $k_s \neq \infty$ .
-Improve the grading scheme such that it is still self-stabilizing if we add the additional requirement that students with good hearts eventually become (and remain) nice, while the remaining students receive bad grades.
-What is the stabilization time? - c) Show that there is an algorithm $\mathcal{A}k$ that can stabilize faster than that in b) if $k_s = k \neq \infty$ for all naughty students $s \in N$ . - d) Argue that, in some sense, your solution from b) is doing well. - e)\ Be nice!
+What is the stabilization time? - b) We say that $s \in S$ has a good heart iff $k_s \neq \infty$.
+Improve the grading scheme such that it is still self-stabilizing if we keep the requirement that all nice students remain nice, and add the additional requirement that students with good hearts eventually become (and remain) nice, while the remaining students receive bad grades.
+What is the stabilization time? - c) Show that there is an algorithm A_k that can stabilize faster than that in b) if $k_s = k \neq \infty$ for all naughty students $s \in N$.
+(It should still stabilize if this is not the case, just be faster if it holds true!) - d) Argue that, in some sense, your solution from b) is doing well. - e) Be nice!

-Task 3\: Have a Happy New Vote
+Task 3: Have a Happy New Vote

-- a) Program a simulator for Democrats vs. Republicans! - b) Make the simulator determine the number of steps until stabilization! - c) Come up with examples maximizing the time until stabilization as a function of the number of nodes n!
+- a) Program a simulator for Democrats vs. Republicans! - b) Make the simulator determine the number of steps until stabilization!

-$^{1}$ There's no need to make separate entries for algorithms that are essentially the same, e.g., the various variants of Cole-Vishkin we encountered.
+1There's no need to make separate entries for algorithms that are essentially the same, e.g., the various variants of Cole-Vishkin we encountered.
 (Unless this changes their category, of course.)